MrBouzaffour/Social-Media-Web_Application/README.md

-This repository showcases my debut web application project, featuring a dynamic front-end crafted with HTML, CSS, and JavaScript, a robust Node.js-powered backend, and MongoDB for efficient data storage.
-I'm actively working on enhancing and improving this project.
 # Social-Media-Web_Application

 Welcome to My first Social Media Web Application project, a web application powered by HTML, CSS, JavaScript, Node.js, and MongoDB.
 It's actively under development with exciting features coming soon.
 Clone and contribute today!.
 This repository hosts the source code and resources for this innovative web application.